Clickism/ClickVillagers/README.md

 ## ClickVillagers
-**ClickVillagers is a simple quality of life plugin/mod that makes working with villagers much easier by allowing you to pick villagers up into your inventory, claim and protect them, customize their properties, and much more.**
+**ClickVillagers is a simple quality of life plugin/mod that makes working with villagers much easier by allowing you to pick villagers up into your inventory, claim and protect them, customize their properties, and much more!**

 Trailer: https://youtu.be/19qup8i3IyU